ROCm/rocm-install-on-linux/docs/install/rocm-offline-installer.rst

 #.
 Build the Offline Installer Creator

-   The Offine Installer Creator is built for both standard and test use.
+   The Offline Installer Creator is built for both standard and test use.
    The output is placed in the CMake build directory.

    * To build the tool, run the following command: